Emily Mortimer: 1995–2008: Early work and recognition

 Mortimer performed in several plays while studying at the University of Oxford.
 While acting in a student production, she was spotted by a producer who later cast her as the lead in a television adaptation of Catherine Cookson's The Glass Virgin (1995).
 Subsequent television roles included Sharpe's Sword (1995) and Coming Home (1998).
 She followed this with the 1996 television film Lord of Misrule, directed by Guy Jenkin and filmed in Fowey, Cornwall.

 In 1996, Mortimer appeared as drug addict Fran in the first series of Silent Witness.
 In the same year, she appeared in her first feature film opposite Val Kilmer in The Ghost and the Darkness, and in the coming-of-age story The Last of the High Kings.

-1997 saw Mortimer play the central character of Katherine Lacey in the pilot episode of Midsomer Murders.
+1997 saw Mortimer cast as the central character of Katherine Lacey in the pilot episode of Midsomer Murders.
 In 1998 she appeared as Kat Ashley in Elizabeth, and played Miss Flynn in the television mini series Cider with Rosie, which was adapted for television by her father.
-In 1999, she played three roles: she was the "Perfect Girl" dropped by Hugh Grant in Notting Hill; Esther in the television miniseries Noah's Ark, and the actress Angelina in Scream 3.
+In 1999, she played three roles: she was the "Perfect Girl" dropped by Hugh Grant in Notting Hill; Esther in the television miniseries Noah's Ark, and actress Angelina in Scream 3.

 In 2000, Mortimer was cast as Katherine in Kenneth Branagh's musical adaptation of Love's Labour's Lost, where she met actor and future husband Alessandro Nivola.
 She took on her biggest role in an American film to date, playing opposite Bruce Willis in Disney's The Kid.
 A year later, she played aspiring actress Elizabeth in Lovely & Amazing, a comedy about the relationship between a mother and her three daughters.
 Mortimer said of the role, "It was a wonderful experience as an actor to have that opportunity [...]
 You hear this terrifying phrase, 'being in the moment.'
 I have no doubt that I was in that moment.
 [Elizabeth] was exposed and ridiculous and brave."
 Mortimer won an Independent Spirit Award for Best Supporting Actress for her role.
 In 2002, she had a major part as the assassin in The 51st State (also known as Formula 51), starring opposite Samuel L. Jackson and Robert Carlyle.
 The film was a critical and commercial failure.